MicrosoftDocs/PowerShell-Docs-archive/archived-reference/5.0/PSReadline/Set-PSReadlineOption.md

 Specifies the number of extra lines.

 If your prompt spans more than one line, specify a value for this parameter.
-Use this option when you want extra lines to be available when **PSReadLine** displays the prompt after showing some output.
-For example, **PSReadLine** returns a list of completions.
+Use this option when you want extra lines to be available when **PSReadline** displays the prompt after showing some output.
+For example, **PSReadline** returns a list of completions.

-This option is needed less than in previous versions of **PSReadLine**, but is useful when the `InvokePrompt` function is used.
+This option is needed less than in previous versions of **PSReadline**, but is useful when the `InvokePrompt` function is used.

 ```yaml